Hombre2014/Shopify_challenge/README.md

 ## Usage

+To run the app on your local machine do the steps:

-Run the following commands:</br>
+1. Run the following commands:</br>

 `git clone https://github.com/Hombre2014/Shopify_challenge`</br>
 `cd Shopify_challenge`</br>
 `bundle install`</br>
 `rails db:drop db:create db:migrate db:seed`</br>
 `rails s`</br>

-Open a browser and go to: `https://localhost:3000` to view the app.
+2. Open a browser and go to: `https://localhost:3000` to view the app.

 I choose the second option from the optional requirements:
 - Ability to create warehouses/locations and assign inventory to specific locations.</br>